 Ultimately, a reversal would be fantastic.
 That is, gaining back lost mileage and opening up new stretches that result in a net gain would be incredible.
 However, all good goals should be aggressive, measurable, and attainable.
 Realistically, it will take some years to achieve #NoNetLoss, but by striving for that target we can rally our partners and anglers around a common goal, elevate awareness and education, and allow us to achieve mitigation on the way.

-We are working to establish a stream access partnership with the North Carolina Wildlife Federation and Trout Unlimited with support from the state WRC to target immediate impact opportunities to temper access loss due to private landowner withdrawal from public access programs and improper no trespass posting on rightful public access points.
+We are working to establish a stream access partnership with the North Carolina Wildlife Federation and other conservation partners throughout the state to target immediate impact opportunities to temper access loss due to private landowner withdrawal from public access programs and improper no trespass posting on rightful public access points.
 We also are exploring ways to develop outreach material for landowners, anglers, and law enforcement and are seeking to develop and pursue a long-term Stream Access Law solution.